aplbrain/cloudome/docs/Local.md

 Parameters:
 **--sqlite-db-path**: The filename of the database which Cloudome will write to.
 **--mip**: Indicates the resolution at which to compute the contactome.
 We recommend using a downsampled version of segmentation so that runtime is quicker.
 Downsampling with max-pooling will ensure that segmentation labels are preserved.
 This will especially be necessary when segmentation does not cover membranes, as downsampling with max-pooling will cause the segmentation labels to crowd out the 0-labeled membranes and produce more contacts.
+**--queue-url**: The disk location to which tasks should be queued.
 **--graph-id**: A column in the database that will differentiate runs, so that the same database can be used for multiple runs.
 **--segmentation-channe**l: The path to the segmentation that will be used in the computation.
 Any protocol supported by CloudVolume is supported (e.g. s3://, gs://, https://, file://, etc)
 **--block-size-&lt;dim&gt;**: These three parameters determine the chunk size of one job.
 This size should always be multiples of the dataset's chunk size.
 For best performance, choose a maximal chunk size that can fit into the amount of memory allocated to a single job.
 **--z-start**, **--z-stop**: Optionally limit the Z bounds of the computation.

+To clear out stale tasks, run `rm -rf ./q-Cloudome-Tasks` to delete the queue, replacing with your custom location if using the `--queue-url` parameter.
+We recommend doing this anytime tasks are provisioned incorrectly, to ensure that the incorrect tasks are not executed.

 ### Volume